Tanchon: Economy

 There are extensive mineral resources in the area, including cobalt, magnesite, and iron ore.

 The city is known for its chemical production, textiles, metal ware, machinery and smelting.
 The Komdok mine is located in Kumgol-1 dong.
 The Taehung mine is located in South Hamgyong Province.

-The area is also home to the large Tanchon Power Station (under construction as of November 2025), consisting of over 100 kilometres of waterway tunnels and a planned six power stations, that has been under construction since 2017.
+The area is also home to the large Tanchon Power Station which began its two-staged construction in 2017.
+The project is planned to consist over 100 kilometres of waterway tunnels and six power stations.
+State media reported that the first stage was completed in May 2026, comprising power stations No.1, 5, and 6.
+As of August 2026, construction is undergoing for the second-stage Tanchon Power Station.